klen/pylama/README.rst

     max_line_length = 100
     disable = R

-See code checkers documentation for more info.
+See code-checkers' documentation for more info.

 Set options for file (group of files)